benhughes/obsidian-link-exploder/README.md

 ## Install

-Not avalable on the store yet, so you will need to use [obsidian42-brat](https://github.com/TfTHacker/obsidian42-brat)
+Not available on the store yet, so you will need to use [obsidian42-brat](https://github.com/TfTHacker/obsidian42-brat)

 ## Usage

 After installation navigate to a page you would like to create a canvas version of and then use the "Create Canvas From File Links" action from the command palette

 ## Notes